 Board Review is scheduled every Thursday morning.
 This conference was started by residents and continues to be organized and run entirely by residents using an automated user response system.
 Upper level residents present questions taken directly from the Pediatrics Review and Education Program (PREP) and lead discussion on question analysis.
 Arranged by topic/organ system, Board Review marries academic knowledge with clinical experience.
 Subspecialists are invited to attend these Board Review sessions to promote further education.

 Grand Rounds occurs every Friday in the Storm Eye Institute auditorium.
 Guest speakers are invited not only from the Medical University of South Carolina but also from institutions around the country.
 A wide range of topics and research are represented.
-All third year residents are also required to participate in a lecture for grand rounds.
+All third year residents are also required to participate in a grand rounds warm up (15 minute lecture).
 All sessions are recorded and posted on the program’s educational website.

 Noon Conference is held daily.
 Catered meals are provided to residents.
 Lecture topics are based on an 18-month curriculum designed to cover the content specifications listed by the American Board of Pediatrics.
 Speakers include faculty and specialized ancillary staff from all pediatric subspecialties.
 In addition, all second year residents give one presentation on a topic of their choice.
 Lectures are recorded and posted on the educational website so that residents may review them later.
 Those residents working at night or on rotations at off-campus locations are highly encouraged to “attend” lecture on their own.